 - A wood stove or woodpile that you can set on fire always helps.
 Be sure to avoid starting a fire in a combustible space, though.

-- A portable propane heater can use portable fuel stores to work and start up a fire.
+- A portable propane heater can use portable fuel stores to start a fire.
 This can be helpful if you have lots of propane fuel containers to work with.

 A good propane stove is a preferred choice for heating foods in the wild as you can use a pot or other container and place it with the food inside over the heater.
 This can be combined with water in many cases.
-If you can use a good cooker like this, you will absolutely be safe.
+You will be safe if you use a good cooker like this.

 Make sure you have lots of propane tanks.
 Propane is important as it will give you a good heat source.

-Devices to Communicating Effectively in an Emergency Situation
+Devices for Communicating Effectively in an Emergency Situation

-You need to make sure to have excellent communication tools so you can stay in contact with others in your group through an emergency.
+You need excellent communication tools to stay in contact with others in your group in an emergency.
 Your devices can include the following: